Building Science Literacy & Future STEM ProfessionalsDOWNLOAD

 The experiential inquiry-based learning process is offered through a variety of science experiences ranging from animal science to robotics and biology to consumer science.

-As a result of Michigan 4-H science activities, thousands of Michigan youth are more likely to recognize the relevance of science and see themselves pursuing a related career, as well as more equipped with cutting-edge STEM skills in high demand.
+Michigan 4-H science activities help youth recognize the relevance of science as well as become more likely to see themselves pursuing a related career and equipped with cutting-edge STEM skills that are in high demand.

-- Adult 4-H volunteer who participated in a Michigan 4-H science program
+- Parent of a youth participant in a Michigan 4-H science program